hackupc/guides-page/_pages/guide/hacker.md

 ## :handshake: Teams

 - Team sizes are limited to a maximum of 4 people each.
-- Join the `#teambuilding` channel on our Slack to meet other hackers and potential team members before the event.
+- Join the `#team-building` channel on our Slack to meet other hackers and potential team members before the event.
 - We will also have a **Team Building** event after dinner on Friday at 9:30PM!

 ---